 The Remo (C.M.
 312:17) rules that in any case an owner must provide the renter with an alternative dwelling (see ibid in the Sema' and, at any rate, the halachah is so in case of a regional earthquake).
 We see then, that a renter is never regarded as the owner, even if he pays in advance.
 (We emphasize that all the above is according to Kovetz He'aros and Kehilos Ya'akov.
 However, there are other opinions on our sugya.
 See Chazon Ish, Bava Kama, §23, S.K.
 10, and Avi 'Ezri, Hilchos Sechirus, Ch.
-6. Also, concerning the renter's mechilah, there is a broad discussion by the poskim: see Responsa Rivash, 510, that the renter's mechilah has no effect without an act of discussion in Pischei Choshen, Hilchos Sechirus, Ch.
+6. Also, concerning the renter's mechilah, there is a broad discussion by the poskim: see Responsa Rivash, 510, that the renter's mechilah has no effect without an act of acquisition.
+Some Acharonim disagree and see a lengthy discussion in Pischei Choshen, Hilchos Sechirus, Ch.
 4, S.K.
+7).